-FACILITY OPERATION PLAN - SECTION 4 WIND TURBINE OPERATION - △ 5-8 workers will carry out day to day activities associated with turbine operation. - A communication line connects each turbine to the Operations Centre, which closely monitors and can control the operation of each turbine.
+FACILITY OPERATION PLAN - SECTION 4 WIND TURBINE OPERATION - △ 2-3 workers will carry out day to day activities associated with turbine operation. - A communication line connects each turbine to the Operations Centre, which closely monitors and can control the operation of each turbine.
 Design and Operations Report Summary MAINTENANCE - Approximately every 6 months, routine maintenance will be carried out by 2-3 workers over a full day at each turbine. - The substation will receive periodic protective relay maintenance and the collection lines will receive periodic assessments of their condition. - Unplanned maintenance can include failure of small components and may be addressed by a technician over several hours. - Events involving the replacement of major components such as gearboxes are not typical; however, this could require the use of large equipment.

-WASTE MANAGEMENT Waste generated during operations will be removed from the operations and maintenance building by a licensed operator and disposed of at an approved facility.
+WASTE MANAGEMENT Waste generated during operations will be removed by a licensed operator and disposed of at an approved facility.
 Recycling services will be used to the extent available.
-EMERGENCY RESPONSE AND COMMUNICATION PLAN - SECTION 5 The Emergency Response and Communication Plan, which will be filed with the Ministry of the Environment, the Municipalities of Bluewater and South Huron, and Huron County, wil include details on: - Emergency Action Plans for outlining steps to be taken in the event of an on-site emergency; - Ongoing Communication to update the community throughout the construction and operations phase; and, - Complaints Resolution Process for dealing with any questions or concerns.
+EMERGENCY RESPONSE AND COMMUNICATION PLAN - SECTION 5 The Emergency Response and Communication Plan, which will be filed with the Ministry of the Environment, the Municipality Of West Grey, and Grey County, will include details on: - Emergency Action Plans for outlining steps to be taken in the event of an on-site emergency; - Ongoing Communication to update the community throughout the construction and operations phase; and, - Complaints Resolution Process for dealing with any questions or concerns.